-Abu Dhabi University consists of five Colleges: the College of Arts and Sciences (CAS), the College of Business (COB), the College of Engineering (COE), the College of Law (COL), and the University College (UC).
-Other ADU programs, institutes and centers include the Military Program, and the Center of Excellence for Smart, Sustainable and Entrepreneurial Cities, under which there are three subcenters: the Research Center in Sustainable Built Environment, the Research Center in Sustainable Business Processes, and the Research Center in Smart Services for Smart Cities.
+Abu Dhabi University consists of four Colleges: the College of Arts and Sciences (CAS), the College of Business (COB), the College of Engineering (COE) and the College of Law (COL).
 Education at ADU follows the American university system, with the language of instruction normally being English with Arabic in a few cases and its degree programs open to students of all nationalities.